artemi8/Masking-Augmentation-Opencv-Keras-Image-Processing/README.md

 Exception Handling is in place for a MouseCallbackError which exists in pip installation of opencv but fixed in apt installed opencv, still not sure why it exists.
 If you haven't installed opencv yet then i would advise to install using this command for ubuntu users "sudo apt install libopencv-dev python3-opencv"
 It's okay if you have pip installed version that's why the exception handling is in place.
 Happy Masking!

+## imgaug_augmentation.py

+### Augmentation program using imgaug library.
+1. IMG_PATH           - Path to the dataset directory of images
+2. MASK_PATH          - Path to the dataset of masks of the images
+3. OUTPUT_IMAGE_PATH  - Path to write the augmented images
+4. OUTPUT_MASK_PATH   - Path to write the augmented mask images
+5. AUG_NUM            - Number of augmentation to be done per image
+6. TOTAL_IMGS         - Total images in the directory, will be helpful for tqdm to track the progress
+7. paths1 and paths2 image extension must as you have in your dataset for example ".jpg" or ".png".

+### Augmentation Operations Performed:
+1. Affine Transformation with rotation and shearing
+2. Coarse Dropout
+3. Guassian Noise only for image

+imgaug library has much more heavy augmentation operations and more sophiticated functions for various necessities.[imguag documentation](https://imgaug.readthedocs.io/en/latest/index.html)